Below are definitions for common IRB terms.

 The Institutional Review Board.
 Middlebury College’s IRB is responsible for the ethical oversight of all research involving human subjects conducted by College faculty, students, or staff, as well as such research conducted on the Middlebury College campus by outside investigators.

 Data that, by virtue of the method of collection or nature of the information, can be connected at some point, no matter how brief, to the person providing them.
 This includes questionnaires that the researcher collects personally from a group of subjects (unless a ballot box or envelopes are used).
 It also may include cases where the researcher is familiar with the handwriting of one or more of his or her subjects.
-In these cases it is possible for the researcher to match the data with a specific respondent if he or she so desired.
+In these cases it is possible for the researcher to match the data with a specific respondent if they so desired.

 Oral history is defined as a method of gathering and preserving historical information through recorded interviews with participants about past events and ways of life, is not subject to IRB review if the researcher does not seek to generalize to a larger population beyond the oral history case study.